abs-tudelft/vhdmmio/doc/md/registerfileconfig.md

 This key must be set to a list of dictionaries, of which the structure is defined [here](interruptconfig.md).

 This key is optional.
 Not specifying it is equivalent to specifying an empty list.

+## `internal-io`

+This configuration structure can be used to expose internal signals to the VHDL entity's interface, essentially making them external.

+This key must be set to a list of dictionaries, of which the structure is defined [here](internalioconfig.md).

+This key is optional.
+Not specifying it is equivalent to specifying an empty list.